 The prayer book provides the guides for a detailed and systematic reading of Scripture in the Daily Office lectionary as well as the three year cycle of weekly readings for the Sunday Eucharist.
 It also provides numerous forms for devotions for families and individuals.
 It contains the Psalms which are some of the best devotional reading Christians can have.
 The Book of Common Prayer is to be used at home as well as in the Church.

 The Book of Common Prayer, as important as it is to our tradition, is not the limit of our lives of prayer and devotion.
 From the foundation of corporate prayer and liturgy, Anglicans worldwide have always valued their own traditions of individual piety.
 Many Episcopalians pray the Rosary in either its traditional Marian form or in the newer tradition of Anglican Prayer Beads.
 Silent contemplative prayer, the use of lectio divina (contemplative reading of Scriptures and other sacred texts), walking the labyrinth (difficult complicated passages), speaking in tongues, praying in the Spirit, pilgrimages, retreats, silent days, all have a place in our tradition.
-All have proved helpful as individuals work toward deepening their spiritual lives.
+All have are helpful as individuals work toward deepening their spiritual lives.

 The Church’s calendar of seasons, feasts, and commemorations can also be brought closer to the heart by observing religious traditions and customs in the home, thus making each home a chapel.
 This is especially helpful when there are young children in the home as it helps them understand that home is as much a part of religious life as is the church building.
 Examples of these home based liturgies might include using an Advent wreath, setting out cookies for St. Nicholas, flying a kite on the Feast of the Ascension, or celebrating each person’s baptismal birthday with a cake and small religiously themed presents.
 The limits to what we do and find helpful to us spiritually are bounded only by our imaginations and our willingness to experience new avenues of spiritual refreshment.